 - I always prefer individual servings.
 This allows me to only reheat the number of servings that will be eaten.

 - However, if you know you will eat the entire recipe when it is time to be reheated, go ahead and store it as one large serving.

-For fridge storage you can use zip lock bags, plastic containers, or glass food containers.
-I prefer to use glass container, as this allows me to reheat and eat the recipe right out of the same container.
+For fridge storage, you can use zip lock bags, plastic containers, or glass food containers.
+I prefer to use glass containers, as this allows me to reheat and eat the recipe right out of the same container.
 Which in turn saves me time, dirty dishes, and makes clean up easier.
-It also save on waste: either tossing out the used zip lock bags, or eventually having to replace the plastic containers.
+It also saves on waste: either tossing out the used zip lock bags or eventually having to replace the plastic containers.